 4.)
 Use an app and get a perfect match

 Wouldn’t it be great to have an app that finds you the right playing partner?
-Like a Tinder for beach volleyball?
+Like Tinder or Bumble for beach volleyball?

 5.)
 Check out universities and get connected